jbenet/data/README.md

 ## About

-This project started because data management is a massive problem in science*.
+This project started because data management is a massive problem in science.
 It should be **trivial** to (a) find, (b) download, (c) track, (d) manage, (e) re-format, (f) publish, (g) cite, and (h) collaborate on datasets.
 Data management is a problem in other domains (engineering, civics, etc), and `data`